VPC Security and Control

 As you can see between the two designs, this one over here has a lot more connections than this one over here.
 So, the AWS Transit Gateway simplifies your whole network connectivity.
 It allows all of your VPCs to easily communicate with one another and also communicate with your remote locations as well.
 All the routing is managed centrally within that hub and when any new remote locations or VPCs are created, for example, you might have another two VPCs created, all you'd need to do is to connect it to the AWS Transit Gateway and each of these new VPCs can then communicate with the entire rest of your infrastructure.

 Now because the Transit Gateway goes through this central hub, it allows you to centralize all your monitoring as well for your network traffic and connectivity all through the one dashboard which is great.
-So, that was just a very quick high-level overview of AWS Transit Gateway and how it differs from the VPC pairing.
+So, that was just a very quick high-level overview of AWS Transit Gateway and how it differs from the VPC peering.
 And that's the last component I want to discuss in this course relating to VPCs and network connectivity.

 So, in the final lecture, I'm just going to quickly review what we've covered throughout this course.